How Kickstr works

 What if a match is decided in extra time or on penalties?

 Knockout results use the post-extra-time / penalty-shootout winner for tendency scoring.
-The regulation 90-minute score still counts for "exact" and "goal-difference" points.
+The after-extra-time score still counts for "exact" and "goal-difference" points.
 So a 0:0-after-extra-time decided 5:4 on penalties scores as a tendency-only result if you tipped the right winner.

 Stuck?
 Reach out on Nostr — send a DM to the Kickstr Oracle (the same key that signs every game's chat root).
 Include your npub and what you clicked — we can usually trace it in the logs.